 At this stage, your prospect knows about your product, but they’re still comparing you against a bunch of other products.
 Your job now is to show some teeth—why are you the best?

 ProfitWell drives home the benefits of their platform on this sales page.
-Further down the page you’ll see them lay out step-by-step processes and benefits, which keeps pushing people towards most aware.
+Further down the page, you’ll see them lay out step-by-step processes and benefits, which keeps pushing people towards the most aware.

 This is the stage of awareness where most marketers already excel.
 It’s time to sell!
 It’s time to talk about benefits and features!Most marketing isn't about why you are the best.
 But when you're prospect is Problem Aware, it's time to prove that you are.
 Tweet this!